Scotland: The Architecture of Glasgow and Edinburgh 7865

 -

-Will there be a tour manager available during the trip?
+Will there be a tour guide during the trip?

-Yes, the services of a professional tour manager are included.
+Yes, the services of a professional tour manager are included in the tour package.

 -